NikosAlexandris/pvgis-prototype/docs/api/index.md

   - Reference
 ---

-# Getting Started
+This section is all about the API.

-!!! seealso
+!!! seealso "Install me first!"

     [Installation instructions](../install/index.md)